Beliavsky/Fortran-code-on-GitHub/README.md

 [M_random](https://github.com/urbanjost/M_random): module of pseudo random procedures, by urbanjost

-[mod_rndgen](https://github.com/wcota/mod_rndgen): module for the [KISS](https://en.wikipedia.org/wiki/KISS_(algorithm)) random number generator that allows the use of multiple independent random number generators at the same time, by Wesley Cota

 [normal-deviates](https://github.com/patti-favaron/normal-deviates): generates normal univariate and multivariate deviates, by Patrizia Favaron, using an improved Ziggurat method by Jurgen A. Doornik and the Cholesky decomposition

 [pointsets](https://github.com/arjenmarkus/pointsets): modules to construct points in N-dimensional space, such as methods to visit grid points in N-dimensional space, generate points in N-dimensional space based on Latin hypercube samping, generate regularly spaced and pseudo-random points in N-dimensional space, generate quasi-random points in Euclidean N-dimensional space, unit circle, disk, sphere or ball, and return an array of integers in a random order, by Arjen Markus